 (GB) The Royal Society of Edinburgh, established in 1783, is an educational charity, registered in Scotland, operating on an independent and non-party-political basis and providing public benefit throughout Scotland.
 Our 1500-strong Fellowship covers science and technology, arts, humanities, social science, business and public service.

-(DE) With 139,000 members, the Association of German Engineers (VDI) is the largest technical and scientific association in Germany and focuses on promoting the participation of girls in the natural sciences and technical fields such as mathematics and engineering.
+(DE) The Association of German Engineers (VDI) is the largest technical and scientific association in Germany and focuses on promoting the participation of girls in the natural sciences and technical fields such as mathematics and engineering.

 (DE) The Union of Chemical Industry (VCI) funds and promotes basic research, young researchers in the sciences and instruction in chemistry in schools via the German Chemical Industry Fund.
 The VCI's scholarship fund foundation promotes the best young researchers in the fields of chemistry.